ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME54.md

 1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/).
 2. In the navigation pane, choose  **Test**  to open the MQTT client.
 3. In  **Subscription topic** , enter  **iotdemo/#** , and then choose  **Subscribe to topic**.
+This will enable you to see the periodically published messages by the MQTT Hello World example.

 ## Troubleshooting

+If no messages appear in the AWS IoT console, try the following:
+1. Open a terminal window to view the logging output of the sample.
+This can help you determine what is going wrong.
+2. Check that your network credentials are valid.
-1. The Xplained Pro already has an ECC508 of slave address 0xC0, so use a different slave address to avoid conflicts.
+3. The Xplained Pro already has an ECC508 of slave address 0xC0, so use a different slave address to avoid conflicts, when secured solution is used.

-For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](https://docs.aws.amazon.com/freertos/latest/userguide/gsg-troubleshooting.html).
+For general troubleshooting information about Getting Started with FreeRTOS, see [Troubleshooting Getting Started](https://docs.aws.amazon.com/freertos/latest/userguide/gsg-troubleshooting.html).